amdjr/amdjr/README.md

 ☑️ I’m currently avaiable to new projects.
 </p>
 <p>
-☑️ I’m currently learning Web Apps Development.
+☑️ I’m currently work whith Web Apps Development, learning ReactNative at this moment.
 </p>
-☑️ I've been working with IT for over 10 years.
+☑️ I've been working with IT for over 10 years, but I'm still learning every day.
 </p>
 <p>
 ☑️ How to reach me: adilson_monteiro@outlook.com